 Dina was very proud to represent Voyage as a speaker at the Optimus Education "Leading Safeguarding" Conference in 2022.
 She is also part of the Lincolnshire Children Services Early Help Steering group and feels passionate about working effectively within our own agency, and with others, to ensure children have the best outcomes.

 Favourite Quote: "Every child deserves a champion: an adult who will never give up on them, who understands the power of connection and insists they become the best they can possibly be." - Rita Pierson

 Suzie gained Qualified Teacher Status with Physical Education as a specialist subject two decades ago.
 Since then she has worked within the Trust, predominately in Upper Key Stage 2, but has had experience teaching in all year groups.
 In her previous role she was part of the team which moved a school from special measures to ‘Outstanding’.

-Before joining our Central Education Team, Suzie held a variety of roles in her previous academy - including PE, science, intervention and computing lead, and E-Safety Officer.
+Before joining our Shared Services Education Team, Suzie held a variety of roles in her previous academy - including PE, science, intervention and computing lead, and E-Safety Officer.
 For the last 8 years she was the academy’s English Lead Teacher, developing the English curriculum for reading, writing and phonics, as well as supporting staff with the teaching, learning and assessment of these areas.
 She was also a member of the academy’s Senior Leadership Team and a Specialist Leader of Education for English, Science and Behaviour Management.

 Over the last 10 years Suzie has supported the Lincolnshire SCITT programme through facilitating training on effective climates for learning, behaviour management, and supporting pupils with English as an additional language.
 She is an experienced mentor for trainee teachers and early career teachers, and is passionate about supporting teacher development.